Spring and summer sessions

 Which bird sings ‘teacher, teacher’?

 Use your senses to discover the Downs!
-Make smelly plant cocktails, search for squishy, smooth and tickly treasures, listen for the sounds of the Downs and find out what the world would look like if you were a minibeast!
+Make smelly plant cocktails, search for squishy, smooth and tickly treasures, listen for the sounds of the Downs, view the world in an upside down way and hug a tree blindfolded!
 Discover the Downs enables children to develop their knowledge and understanding of the natural world in a creative and stimulating way.

 Healthy habitats – habitats exploration!

-The Downs is many habitats in one and home to so many plants and animals!
+The Downs is many mesohabitats in one and home to so many plants and animals!

 Come on a big bug hunt to discover what amazing creatures live in our exciting variety of habitats.
 Armed with dipping nets, bug pots, id charts and magnifying glasses, discover which mini beasts live in the pond and/or woodland!
-Become part of freshwater or woodland food webs to find out where all our species of plant and animal species find their food.
+Become part of freshwater or woodland food web to find out where all our species of plant and animal species find their food and learn all about interrelationships and adaptations.

 Half day / Full day